Funnyboy363/myshift/README.md

  ### Filling out a schedule

- When filling out a schedule for an employee, here is the information that you can fill out that sends to the database.
+ **When filling out a schedule for an employee, here is the information that you can fill out that sends to the database.**

-⋅⋅* Name of employee
+* Name of employee
-⋅⋅* Monday shift
+* Monday shift
-⋅⋅* Tuesday shift
+* Tuesday shift
-⋅⋅* Wednesday shift
+* Wednesday shift
-⋅⋅* thursday shift
+* thursday shift
-⋅⋅* friday shift
+* friday shift
-⋅⋅* saturday shift
+* saturday shift
-⋅⋅* Description
+* Description

 That info shows up to Create, Read, Update and Delete....